-The number of people experiencing homelessness in Los Angeles County fell for the first time in four years to 53,195 — a three percent decline — according to the 2018 Homeless Count.
+The number of people experiencing homelessness in Los Angeles County fell for the first time in four years to 53,195 — a four percent decline — according to the 2018 Homeless Count.

 The Los Angeles Homeless Services Authority, which conducted the Count, also saw a record number of people placed into housing, as well as double-digit drops in chronic and veteran homelessness.